 On the second floor of Centre Céramique you can even study in a true work of art: the study cells designed by Atelier van Lieshout.
 They have been equipped with light, ventilation and small windows.

-Studying over a coffee at the Brandweer Kantine.
-From 8:30 you can work here quietly on your laptop, while you enjoy a sandwich and nice music.
+Studying over a coffee at Brandweer Kantine.
+From 8.30 you can work here quietly on your laptop, while you enjoy a sandwich and some nice music.

 Coffeelovers is located in the Student Services Centre of the UM and therefore an ideal place to meet or get a quick cappuccino to go.

 Bikes and books.
 At Alley Cat you not only find the coolest bikes, but you can also work there wonderfully undisturbed.

 And of course Maastricht provides plenty of pubs with excellent Wi-Fi.
 Café Tribunal has always been the favourite lunch and drinks place for many UM students and staff members.